Parliamentary immunity: Italy

-Parliamentary immunity in Italy was re-instated in 1948 by the Constituent Assembly, to prevent cases such as "Francesco Saverio Nitti, whose house was searched and ransacked by the fascist police in the fall of 1923; Giacomo Matteotti, murdered by fascists June 10, 1924 for his work as a deputy of opposition; Giovanni Amendola, beaten in Montecatini in 1925 and died in Cannes in April 1926; Antonio Gramsci, whose parliamentary mandate was revoked on Nov.
-9, 1926 and who was tried in 1928 by a special court for his activities as a Member of Parliament and as a political opponent.
-The same court had him imprisoned and his correspondence was seized".

-Immunity was limited in 1993, but abuse continues by means of denying authorizations to certain judiciary acts, like wiretapping; therefore, in the final judgment, the Constitutional Court often overturns the decisions of Parliament to protect its members, authorising the activities of the judiciary.
+Parliamentary immunity in Italy was re-instated in 1948 by the Constituent Assembly to prevent cases such as "Francesco Saverio Nitti, whose house was searched and ransacked by the fascist police in the fall of 1923; Giacomo Matteotti, murdered by fascists on 10 June 1924 for his work as a deputy of opposition; Giovanni Amendola, beaten in Montecatini in 1925 and died in Cannes in April 1926; Antonio Gramsci, whose parliamentary mandate was revoked on 9 November 1926 and who was tried in 1928 by a special court for his activities as a Member of Parliament and as a political opponent.
+The same court had him imprisoned and his correspondence was seized."
+Immunity was limited in 1993; however, abuse continues by means of denying authorizations to certain judiciary acts, such as wiretapping.
+As a result, in the final judgment, the Constitutional Court often overturns the decisions of Parliament to protect its members, authorising the activities of the judiciary.